mozmeao/MIECO/README.md

 # MIECO
 Webpage for the Mozilla Innovations team at https://future.mozilla.org and the Mozilla Internet Ecosystem (MIECO).
+It may be useful to know that the MIECO site came first and then this repo expanded to have both - the old heirarchy lingers in the docs and code in places.

 ## Getting Started